Tom Brown (tackle)

 Thomas Hartwell Brown Jr. (July 2, 1890 – August 3, 1972) was an American college football and basketball player for the Vanderbilt Commodores.
 He played next to his brother Charles on the line for the football team.
 Brown was also a medical doctor.

-Early years
+Early life

 Tom Brown was born on July 2, 1890, in Gallatin, Tennessee, to Thomas Hartwell Brown, Sr. and Annie Donelson Hunt.

 Vanderbilt

 Brown graduated from Vanderbilt University with an M. D in 1913.
 In his senior year he was awarded the title of 'Bachelor of Ugliness,' given to the most liked fellow on campus.
 Tom Brown was a prominent tackle on Dan McGugin's Commodores football teams, selected All-Southern.
 As a freshman, he took part in the scoreless tie of defending national champion Yale.
 In 1915, John Heisman selected Brown one of the 30 greatest Southern football players.

 Toledo

 Pro football

 In World War I he served in the Army Medical Corps as a lieutenant.
 While interning at St Vincent's Hospital in Toledo, he played with the Toledo Maroons.
 While with them, according to author Emil Klosinski, he played a part in the worst loss ever suffered by legendary coach Knute Rockne, a 40 to 0 win in 1917 over the "South Bend Jolly Fellows Club."